 That’s why it’s important to combine income from multiple sources to build your diversified income stream in retirement.
 Sources of income can work together to help reduce the effects of some risks, such as inflation, longevity, and market volatility.
 For example, withdrawing from your investment portfolio doesn’t guarantee income for life.
 However, it does give you the flexibility to change the amount you withdraw each month.

-Conversely, annuities can provide guaranteed income for life.
+Conversely, some fixed income annuities can provide guaranteed income for life.
 Unfortunately, they might not offer as much flexibility or growth potential.
 Setting some money aside in case of an emergency, or to leave an inheritance for your heirs, can be accomplished separately from, or in conjunction with your diversified income plan.

 Making a decision